Group conferences and streams

 1. You can change video and audio codecs used for the stream encryption.

-2. Check if you need to send outbound RTP streams via TCP protocol.
-UDP is used by default.
+2. Check the box Send outgoing RTP streams over TCP if you need to send outgoing RTP streams via TCP instead of UDP.

 # Conference settings

-In the Group Conferences → Settings section, you can configure automatic deletion of conferences and select how participants will be able to join events.
+In the Group Conferences → Settings section, you can configure automatic deletion of conferences and select meeting connection methods available to participants.

 # Automatic conference deletion

-It may be sometimes helpful to delete a conference from the general list if it was held a long time ago, and information about this event is not needed.
-TrueConf Server allows you to set up automatic deletion of conferences.
+Sometimes, it may be helpful to delete events from the general list if they were held a long time ago, and are no longer needed.
+TrueConf Server allows you to configure automatic deletion of such conferences:

 The launch history of the conferences deleted in this way will still be stored in the Reports → Call History section.
 Additionally, chats of automatically deleted conferences and chat files will remain available in the server control panel and on the side of participants.